It’s wonderful to be loved but its profound to be understood.

 Caitlin Day, MSW, LSW

-I am excited to meet you.
+I look forward to meeting you.

 For a free 20 minute consult or to schedule an appointment, please email me at caitlin@encompassadoptees.org.